Thoregon/evolux.dyncomponents/doc/spec.md

         reliant
             lite
             rich
         ui                      ... components for nodes with a UI (sovereign headed and reliat by default).
-Can be enforced by setting 'universe.UI = true'

 All components (and descriptors) in the base directory 'components' will be installed in all nodes